Malachite

 L: Butte museum, Butte, Montana.
 Flourite specimen.

 R: A geyser in Yellowstone N.P.
-The last major volcanic
+The last major volcanic eruptions

-eruptions occurred around 640,000 yrs ago.
-The central
+occurred around 640,000 yrs ago.
+The central caldera, some

-still powers the parks geysers, hot springs and mudpots.
+parks geysers, hot springs and mudpots.

-L: Old Faithful Geyser, erupts at intervals which have varied
+L: Old Faithful Geyser, erupts at intervals which have varied from

-generally be predicted to within about 10 minutes at present.
+predicted to within about 10 minutes at present.

 R: The Badlands N.P. in South Dakota show the effects of